cloud-bulldozer/browbeat/rally-plugins/README.md

 This Rally plugin utilizes both Neutron and Nova utilities This Rally plugin will create a network then. launch a guest within that network.
 This plugin will also attempt to ping the guest, to make sure connectivity works.

 #### Assumptions
 For this work, we suggest using the admin tenant.
-With Rally this can be done by creating a env file with the ExistingUsers field. *** Provide example ***.
+With Rally this can be done by creating a env file with the ExistingUsers field - [example json](rally-neutron/admintenant-env.json) .
 This plugin also assumes the following networking toplogy :
 ```
-[ Rally Host ] --- Link to tenant nework --- [ Router ] -- [ tenant networks ] -- Guests
+[ Rally Host ] --- Link to Rally tenant nework --- [ Router ] -- [ tenant networks ] -- Guests
 ```
 We suggest this method, so you do not have to have a 1:1 connection:tenant network.